Celebrate Juneteenth in Hampton Roads with these in-person and virtual events

 PORTSMOUTH, Va.
-(WAVY) — All state executive branch employees in Virginia will get Friday off, in honor of Juneteenth.
+(WAVY) — All state executive branch employees in Virginia will get Friday off, in honor of Juneteenth, Gov. Ralph Northam announced Tuesday.

 Juneteenth, which is coming up this Friday, June 19, commemorates the end of slavery in the United States.
 Governor Northam is working with the General Assembly to make it permanent.

-In a press conference Tuesday, Northam was joined by State Senator Louise Lucas, State Senator Mamie Locke and Virginia Beach native Pharrell Williams.
+In the press conference Tuesday, Northam was joined by State Senator Louise Lucas, State Senator Mamie Locke and Virginia Beach native Pharrell Williams.

 Northam said this day matters now because it says to Black communities, “Black history is American history.”